smfo/whatILearntToday/React/tools/cn.md

 }
 ```

-Classnames is a dependency library that provides conditional class selection in React
+Classnames is a dependency library that provides conditional class selection in React\
 install: `npm install classnames --save`
 in js: `import cn from 'classnames'`

-cn takes n arguments defined as css classes an returns a string of the joined arguments.
+cn takes n arguments defined as css classes an returns a string of the joined arguments. <br/>
 general classes: `className={cn("btn", "h-100")}`
 conditional classes: `className={cn({"btn-green": this.state.selected})}`